Application Closed: The application deadline for YES 2021 ended on November 1

 - Must not be a U.S. citizen or permanent resident, or have been born in the United States;

-- Be a resident of the West Bank, Gaza, or East Jerusalem
+- Be a citizen of the West Bank, Gaza, or East Jerusalem

 HOW TO APPLY